-Deploy from Deploy to Result

 Notes:

-When you save the MQe nodes is not deploy. e flow in Version 6 you see ar v deprecated.
-You can override n error message saying that the use of e the error and continue to save and

-2. The bar files gene rated by Version 6 contain XM IL that is exactly the same as previous
+- 1. When you save the flow in Version 6.0 you see an error message saying that the use of MQe nodes is now deprecated.
+You can override the error and continue to save and deploy. - 2.
+The bar files generated by Version 6.0 contain XML that is exactly the same as previous versions.

-versions.

-The following list details what happens to all the MQe node attributes when the node is converted into an MQ node.
-(For a summary of the key attributes, see the next page in this set, "Configuring after MQe flow deployment" on page 60).
+The following list describes what happens to all the MQe node attributes when the node is converted into an MQ node.
+(For a summary of the key attributes, see the next topic in this set, "Configuring after MQe message flow deployment").